linguisticmind/pretty-apt-log/README.md

 PRETTY-APT-LOG(1)           General Commands Manual          PRETTY-APT-LOG(1)

 NAME
-       pretty-apt-log - view apt logs in an easy-to-read format
+       pretty-apt-log - view APT logs in an easy-to-read format

 SYNOPSIS
         pretty-apt-log [<options>] [<log> ...]

 DESCRIPTION
-       pretty-apt-log  allows  the  user to quickly view apt package manager's logs in an easy-to-read format.
+       pretty-apt-log  allows  the  user to quickly view APT package manager's logs in an easy-to-read format.
 Each entry includes a  date/time  range showing  the  start  and  end time of the installation, and the command that was run.